reelmatt/reelmatt.github.io/_drafts/2019-02-24-oscar-predictions-2019.md

 - 91st academy awards
 -
 ---
+Ninety-first Academy Awards, and the seventh I'm around making predictions for it.
+With the 86th Academy Awards being the outlier, where I [correctly predicted 22 out of 24 nominees][1], all other years have netted me either 16 or 17 correct predictions out of 24, good for a D+ or a C- on a letter scale &mdash; not good!
+And with a lot of uncertainly this year from a mixed bag of results in the Guild Awards, the path for the "Most Deserving" nominations is not clear.

+Thanks to my new AMC A-List subscription, I managed to catch all the Best Picture nominees except for *Black Panther* (which I saw last March when it was released), and *BlacKkKlansman* and *Bohemian Rhapsody*.
+Oh, and *Roma* which I missed in the *very* limited-release in theaters and had to watch on Netflix.
+The further down the ballot you go though, the less coverage I have on the nominees &mdash; the acting categories specifically.
+Save for nominees who also have a *Best Picture* nominee, I haven't seen the films, so my "Most Likely" picks are with limited information.

 This is now the sixth year I'm making predictions for the Academy Awards, and unlike years past I'm getting these out more than just a few hours before the ceremony starts!
 2018 was an off year for me in terms of getting to the theater and see a lot of the nominees.
 My goal every year is to see **all** the Best Picture nominees, a feat I was able to accomplish three times (for the 85th, 87th, and 88th Academy Awards — and only one or two away the other years).
 Unfortunately, I only saw four of the nine nominees this year (I'm hoping to get to the theater this weekend to see one or two more, and will update this post if I do, but my predictions are locked).